 What’s a Fuel Cell?

-Fluid cells produce clean, efficient electricity using the chemical energy of hydrogen or other fuels.
+Fuel cells produce clean, efficient electricity using the chemical energy of hydrogen or other fuels.
 The only byproducts of hydrogen-powered fuel cells are electricity, water, and heat — and they can power anything from power stations to a laptop computer.
 Not only can they be used across multiple sectors, including transportation, energy, and aerospace, but they can be used in commercial, residential, and industrial applications.
-Fluid Cells can even be used as long-term energy storage to help stabilize a renewable grid.
+Fuel cells can even be used as long-term energy storage to help stabilize a renewable grid.

 They’re great for the environment, too: Fuel cells convert chemical energy into electrical energy with zero emissions or lower emissions than combustion engines.
 Hydrogen-powered fuel cells eliminate carbon emissions and smog-generating particulate pollutants.
 Unlike combustion engines, fuel cells are also very quiet because they have fewer moving parts!

 They operate somewhat like batteries, but unlike batteries, they don’t deteriorate, run out of juice, or require recharging.
 Generally speaking, fuel cells are made up of a negative electrode (anode) and a positive electrode (cathode) sandwiched around an electrolyte.
 A fuel (like hydrogen, for example), enters the anode and is pushed into the cathode.